Riau: Japanese occupation

 During the Japanese occupation of the Dutch East Indies, Riau was one of the primary strategic targets.
 The Japanese army occupied Rengat on 31 March 1942.
 All of Riau was quickly occupied by the Japanese.
 A relic of the Japanese occupation is the 220 km railway line that connects Muaro Sijunjung in West Sumatra and Pekanbaru, also known as the Pekanbaru Death Railway which is now abandoned.
 Hundreds of thousands of Riau people were forced to work by the Japanese to complete the project.
 Japan led the construction of the railroad using forced labor and prisoners of war.
-The constructions too 15 months through mountains, swamps and fast-flowing rivers.
+The construction took 15 months through mountains, swamps and fast-flowing rivers.
 As many as 6,500 Dutch (mostly Indo-Europeans) and British prisoners of wars and more than 100,000 romusha Indonesians (mostly Javanese) were mobilized by the Japanese military.
 When the project was completed in August 1945, almost one third of European prisoners of war and more than half of Indonesian workers died.
 The railroad was intended as a medium for transporting coal and soldiers from Pekanbaru to Muaro Sijunjung on the west of Sumatra.
 Construction of the railroad was completed on 15 August 1945, before the Japanese surrendered.
 The railroad was used only once to transport prisoners of war out of the area.
 The line was then abandoned.